Careers360 Logo

 Areolar Connective Tissues

-Areolar connective tissue is the most generalised of the connective tissue types; it is a loose connective tissue widely distributed under epithelia and between other tissues, its functions include serving as a universal packing material between other tissues, providing support and elasticity, and playing a vital role in the immune response and nutrient storage.
+Areolar connective tissue is one of the most widely distributed connective tissues.
+It is a loose connective tissue present under epithelia and between other tissues.
+It consists of fibers arranged randomly and several kinds of cells like fibroblasts, macrophages and a few white blood cells, embedded in semifluid ground substance.
+Its functions as a universal packing material between other tissues, providing support and elasticity, and playing a vital role in the immune response and nutrient storage.

 Cell Types

-• The most common cells in areolar connective tissue are fibroblasts, macrophages, mast cells, and white blood cells.
+The most common cells in areolar connective tissue are fibroblasts, macrophages, plasma cells, adipocytes, mast cells and white blood cells.

 Fibroblasts